 The jury came back in favor of the Kneppers: both father and son were awarded significant punitive damages to be paid by Nitrochem and related entities Genstar and Nitrochem Energy.
 Malice was found on the part of the Nitrochem folk talking about the Kneppers to the Atlas Powder folk.
 Hundreds of thousands of dollars were awarded to the two men by the jury.

 It didn’t end there, however.

 The companies appealed, and the appeals court granted a new trial on the defamation damages, finding that during the trial there had been “… an inappropriate positive image of the Kneppers and an equally inappropriate negative image of the defendants.”
 The appeals court also ruled that the statements made between the employees of Atlas Power and Nitrochem were not protected by privilege as a matter of law, and returned the case to the trial court with directions on how the jury should be instructed.

 At this point, the parties were left to either expend time and money going through a second trial process or negotiating a resolution at the settlement table.

 What Should You Do?

-A good piece of advice if you have been harmed by a defamatory communication and you think it rises to a defamation per se claim, is to at least speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.
+A good piece of advice if you have been harmed by a defamatory communication and you think it rises to a defamation per se claim, is to speak with an experienced defamation lawyer to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+Most defamation lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in-person) to answer your questions.

 - Florida Defamation of Character Lawsuits

-- How To Recover Emotional Distress Damages Without a Physical Injury in Florida
+- How Do You Recover Emotional Distress Damages in Florida?